How to Develop an eCommerce Website

 If your range of products isn’t too wide and their weights and sizes and nearly the same, flat-rate pricing for shipping may work well for you.

-However, imagine shipping the wardrobe to the USA when you’re in Germany for 10$, and charging the same amount for sending 5 pencils to the nearest city.
+However, imagine shipping a while wardrobe to the USA from in Germany for 10$, and charging the same amount for sending 5 pencils to the nearest city.
 Doesn’t make sense, does it?

-Thus, if you offer a wide variety of products, it probably won’t be cost-effective and reasonable.
+Thus, if you offer a wide variety of products, flat-rate probably won’t be cost-effective and reasonable.

 Shipping method 📬